cmry/cmry.github.io/_posts/2015-05-06-twitter-python.md

         print(traceback.format_exc())
 {% endhighlight %}

 As can be seen, we can give this method some filter; either a `str` or a `list`.
 The list functions as a bound box for coordinates, such as bb = [2.52490234375, 50.6976074219, 5.89248046875, 51.4911132813]  (for Belgium).
 This will allow you to only collect tweets in some area.
-Alternatively, passing a string will result in the keyword filter I discussed above.

-As I mentioned in the introduction of this post, the stream only allows for a small percentage
+Alternatively, passing a string results in the keyword filter I discussed.
+Sadly, due to the fact that stream only allows you to view a small percentage of the actual data, the more specific your searches will be, the less frequent things will show up in the stream.

-# List of id's
+# Twitter datasets & List of IDs

-Close to every Twitter dataset offers either user or post id's that have to be resolved, as giving the entire status object is in violation of Twitter's terms of service.
-It is therefore likely that one has resolve these at some point.
-Twitter allows for feeding lists of 100 of such id's, which we can use in code as such:
+Luckily, we can avoid working with most of the heavy rate limits by using Twitter datasets.
+These datasets are usually constructed for research purposes; therefore, if you're in luck they will have some form of annotation that provides more meta-data on instance.
+For example, one might receive a list of user IDs and an annotated gender.
+Close to every Twitter dataset offers either these user or tweet IDs that have to be resolved, as giving the entire status object is in violation of Twitter's terms of service.
+It is therefore likely that one has to retrieve either the User or Status objects at some point.
+Twitter allows for feeding lists of 100 of such IDs, which we can use in code as such:

 {% highlight python %}
 def get_messages(self, msl):